Story of Ted Weisgal and Leisure Learning Unlimited

 less reward for his efforts and far less control of the business.

-Furious at Donna's U-turn, Ted went home and told the story to his
+Furious at Deborah's U-turn, Ted went home and told the story to his

 wife Kathy.
 She listened sympathetically and let him vent his